-Analysis Process

-Testing protocol involves on-site collection and testing of urine samples.
-If a sample initially tests positive for any substance, that sample will be immediately retested.
-In the event that the second test reports negative, the sample will be considered negative for reporting purposes.
-A second positive test will result in the sample's being immediately delivered to an SAMHSA certified laboratory for GC/MS confirmation with results provided to the school in one or two days.
+Analysis Process: Testing protocol involves on-site collection and testing or urine samples.
+If a sample initially tests positive for any substance, that sample will be immediately re-tested.
+In the event that the second test reports negative, the same will be considered negative for reporting purposes.
+A second positive tests will result in the sample's being immediately delivered to an SAMHSA certified laboratory for GC/MS confirmation with results provided to the school in one or two days.

-Results and Notification

-Test results will be reported to the Superintendent or his designee.
+Results & Notification: Test results will be reported to the Superintendent or his designee.
 All reports will be in writing.
 All specimens testing negative on the initial test or negative on the confirmation test will be reported as negative.
 Only specimens confirmed as positive will be reported as positive for a specific drug(s).

-Records

-All records concerning chemical abuse testing will be maintained by the Superintendent or his designee in a separate, locked file.
+Records: All records concerning chemical abuse testing will be maintained by the Superintendent or his designee in a separate, locked file.
 The records will not be kept in a student's regular file.
 Only the Superintendent or his designee will have access to the files.
 The files on each student will be destroyed upon graduation or two years after termination of enrollment.
-A student and the student's custodial parents/legal guardians may obtain a copy of his chemical abuse testing records upon written request.
+A Student and the student's custodial parent/legal guardians may obtain a copy of his chemical abuse testing records upon written request.

-First Positive Test

-Upon receipt of a positive test result for any student, a custodial parent or legal guardian will be notified and a meeting will be scheduled with the superintendent or his designee, the student, the custodial parent or legal guardian, the student's principal, the student's counselor, and the student's head coach or sponsor.
+Positive Test Results: Upon receipt of a positive test result for any student, a custodial parent or legal guardian will be notified and a meeting will be scheduled with the Superintendent or his designee, the student, the custodial parent or legal guardian, the student's 2023-2024 principal, the student's head coach or sponsor when possible.
+The student will be placed on probation for thirty (30) days.
 Counseling/rehabilitation for the student will be strongly recommended for the student who tests positive.
 A referral/resource list will be made available to the student and parent/legal guardian.
-Any counseling/rehabilitation service costs will be the responsibility of the student and/or parent.
+Any counseling or rehabilitation service cost will be the responsibility of the student and/or parent.
 The student will be placed on probation for thirty days.
-If there are not thirty days left in the school year, the thirty day period will carry forward to the following school year.
-During the probation time, the student will not be allowed to participate and/or attend any curricular or extracurricular activities which occur outside the regular school day or park on campus.
-Students participating in a sport or activity that requires a physical must have doctor's approval to continue practicing during the probationary period.
-In order to regain eligibility after the thirty-one day probationary period, the student must be tested again at the district's expense and a written copy of the results will be given to the Superintendent or his designee.
+During probation the student may not participate or practice until a negative test, according to policy guidelines.
+If there are not thirty days left in the school year, the thirty-day period will carry forward to the following school year.
+During the probation period, the student will not be allowed to participate in extracurricular activities, which occur outside the regular school days.
+In order to regain eligibility after the thirty-day probationary period, the student must be tested again at the district's expense and a written copy of the results will be given to the Superintendent or his designee.
+If the test is negative the probation will not be allowed to participate in extracurricular activities for the remainder of the year.
+If the test is positive, the student will not be allowed to participate in extracurricular activities for the remainder of the year.

-Page 5 of 6 Policy 4.24.1 - Chemical Screen Test for Clarksville Schools

-If the test is negative, the probation will be lifted.
-If the test is positive, the student will not be allowed to participate in or attend extracurricular activities or park on campus for one calendar year.
 A positive retest at the end of the thirty-day probation period will be considered a second positive test.
-To regain eligibility for participation in activities, a student must have a negative Chemical Screening Test.
+To regain eligibility for participation in activities during the next school year, a student must have a negative Chemical Screen Test.
 This will be administered by the district's chemical screening company and at the district's expense.
 Exception: A student must be retested on day thirty-one.
 However, certain chemicals that take more than thirty days to leave the student's system will be considered differently if a doctor's written opinion details said residual effects of that particular substance.

-Second Positive Test

-For the second positive test, the student will not be allowed to participate in or attend extracurricular activities or park on campus for one calendar year.
-To regain eligibility for participation in activities, a student must have a negative Chemical Screening Test.
-This will be administered by the district's chemical screening company and at the district's expense.

-Third Positive Result

-For the third positive result, the student will be permanently suspended from participating in or attending any activity program and park on campus for the remainder of his enrollment with the school.
-A third positive screen could come from a third positive test from the random pool or a result of a rescreen at the end of a probation period.